Fastbacks are an attractive body style because they offer the practicality of a station wagon while (mostly) retaining the profile of a saloon.

 AUDI A5 SPORTBACK: TECH UPRADE

-Since the previous Audi A5 Sportback was already digitised, the mid-life update has.
-As with the exterior what Audi has done instead is to make further improvements on the current features.
+The A5 Sportback’s interior was already nicely executed, so what Audi has done instead is to make further refinements to the current features.

 Chief among these is the standard virtual cockpit plus, an upgrade to the previous virtual cockpit instrument panel.
 This gives you more options for layouts.